- Last Updated: August 10, 2017

 Focused ultrasound treatment for the prostate is available in the United States.

-Two systems for destroying diseased prostate tissue are now approved by the Food and Drug Administration.
+Two focused ultrasound systems for destroying diseased prostate tissue are approved by the Food and Drug Administration.
 In addition, Medicare has agreed to cover this treatment, which will hopefully impact the commercial carriers to do the same.

 Focused Ultrasound Therapy

 Focused ultrasound is a non-invasive, radiation-free method to destroy prostate tissue and treat prostate disease.
 Using real-time image guidance, the physician directs a focused beam of ultrasound energy to a selected volume in the patient’s prostate gland.
 The energy heats and destroys the targeted tissue at the focal point within seconds.
 This process is repeated until the entire selected volume or the entire gland is destroyed.

 The technology has been successfully used to treat a wide variety of prostate related diagnoses, including benign prostatic hyperplasia (BPH) and prostate cancer.
 Focal prostate gland ablation or diffuse prostate gland ablation is possible depending on the clinical scenario.
 More than 50,000 men around the world have been treated with focused ultrasound for prostate cancer.
 It is the leading clinical application of the technology – more than 50% of all focused ultrasound procedures performed to date were for prostate cancer.

 - Focused ultrasound is a non-invasive, low-morbidity treatment with a short recovery time and a quick return to work and the activities of normal life (usually the next day).

 - Precise targeting minimizes damage to non-targeted healthy tissue.